kimbring2/DeepSoccer/README.md

 ```

 - Soccer object model path setting

-You should change a modeling path of jetbot/jetbot_gazebo/world/jetbot.world and sdf file at jetbot_gazebo/models/RoboCup15_MSL_Field, jetbot_gazebo/models/RoboCup15_MSL_Goal, jetbot_gazebo/models/football.
+You should change a 3D model file path of jetbot/jetbot_gazebo/world/jetbot.world and sdf file at jetbot_gazebo/models/RoboCup15_MSL_Field, jetbot_gazebo/models/RoboCup15_MSL_Goal, jetbot_gazebo/models/football.

-It is just example line of uri.
+Below is example line of uri.
 Please change all uri path for your PC environment.
 ```
 <uri>file:///home/[your ubuntu account]/catkin_ws/src/jetbot_soccer/jetbot_gazebo/materials/scripts/gazebo.material</uri>
 ```

 - How to manually send a wheel velocity commands to Jetbot

 The range of velocity that can be given to the wheel is 0 to 100.

-* Left Wheel
+    - Left Wheel
 For robot1
 ```rostopic pub -1 /robot1/joint1_velocity_controller/command std_msgs/Float64 "data: 30"```

 For robot2
 ```rostopic pub -1 /robot2/joint1_velocity_controller/command std_msgs/Float64 "data: 30"```

-* Right Wheel
+    - Right Wheel
 For robot1
 ```rostopic pub -1 /robot1/joint2_velocity_controller/command std_msgs/Float64 "data: 30"```